 Development of New Affordable Housing

 Developers are encouraged to contact the City to learn about zoning regulations, building codes and potential funding sources.
 The Current Planning staff can provide information and answer questions about development processes, codes and zoning.
 Also, City Development offers free pre-application meetings in which developers can sit down with staff to discuss potential projects.
 Staff can help developers understand the land use, building, fire and access needs associated with the site and project concept.
-Interested agencies can visit the Current Planning page under City Development for more information.
+Interested agencies can visit the Planning and Zoning page found on the right-hand side of this page.

 City Support for Affordable Housing

 Letters of Support: Developers can request a letter of support from the City when applying for outside funding for affordable housing projects.
 Projects must the goals and intent of the City's Affordable Housing Policy, address a gap identified in the Housing Needs Assessment, or meet a goal in Thornton's Consolidated Plan (see Grant Programs & Resources).

 Funding through the City: Funding mechanisms are available through the City for private or nonprofit developers to construct or renovate "affordable" units in a multi-family housing project.
 Information on these funding sources is shown below and linked on the right hand side of this page.

 The Home Investment Partnership Program (HOME) can be used to support homeownership and affordable housing programs or projects that serve low and moderate income individuals and families.
 These projects must serve people at 80% of the area median income or less.